Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems: Concluding remarks and future work

-Significant innovation is expected when BSG is applied to the formulations that are proposed to overcome the critical issue of {\it catastrophic forgetting} in continual learning.
-The formulation introduced in~\cite{DLopezPaz_MARanzato_2017} uses inequality constraints to ensure that, at each stage, the current model outperforms the old model on the previous tasks, thus preventing the deterioration of the classification accuracy when learning new tasks.
-A similar idea is exploited in the bilevel formulation proposed in~\cite{AShaker_etal_2020}, where the violation of the constraints in~\cite{DLopezPaz_MARanzato_2017} is penalized (and hence such constraints are possibly not satisfied at the optimal solution).
-One expects a considerable improvement by adapting problem~\eqref{prob:bilevel_continual_learning} to the constrained LL case, and then solving it using the BSG direction described in Subsection~\ref{sec:constrained}.
+In this paper, we proposed a general framework for bilevel stochastic gradient~(BSG) methods that applies to both the LL unconstrained and constrained cases, we provided a corresponding convergence theory that allows for any inexactness in the calculation of adjoint gradients and that also rigorously covers the inexact solution of the~LL problem, and we introduced practical~BSG methods for large-scale bilevel optimization problems (BSG-N-FD and BSG-1).
+The numerical results showed that BSG-N-FD, which is consistent with the theory, performs well on the synthetic quadratic bilevel problem.
+On the continual learning instances, BSG-N-FD has a similar performance to the practical algorithms~BSG-1 and~StocBiO in terms of iterations and is slightly outperformed in terms of time.

-The promising results on the ML instances considered in this proposal suggest that the \mbox{BSG-1} method has the potential to perform well on the unconstrained bilevel formulations of NAS, which in the literature are still tackled by using DARTS when a continuous relaxation of the (discrete) search space is used~\cite{PRen_etal_2021}.
-We point out that using the rank-1 Hessian approximations is crucial to allow the application of the BSG method to NAS, which would not be possible otherwise due to the extreme dimensions of the resulting bilevel problems.
-Moreover, the fact that BSG can solve bilevel optimization problems with constrained LL problems paves the way for the solution of new NAS formulations.
+The results on the ML instances considered in this proposal suggest that our \mbox{BSG} methods have the potential to perform well on the unconstrained bilevel formulations of NAS, which in the literature are mostly still tackled by using DARTS when a continuous relaxation of the (discrete) search space is used~\cite{PRen_etal_2021}.
+We point out that using finite differences like in~BSG-N-FD or rank-1 Hessian approximations like in~BSG-1 is crucial to allow the application of the BSG method to NAS, which would not be possible otherwise due to the extreme dimensions of the resulting bilevel problems.
+Moreover, the fact that our \mbox{BSG} methods can solve bilevel optimization problems with constrained LL problems paves the way for the solution of new NAS formulations.
 In particular, one could think of including in the LL problem constraints that help the model avoid overfitting~\cite{SNRavi_TDinh_VSLokhande_VSingh_2019} or constraints that depend on the specific learning instances considered~\cite{SSangalli_etal_2021}.
+Also left for future work are variance reduction techniques, which can be incorporated into our \mbox{BSG} methods to ensure faster convergence, as already proposed in~\cite{TChen_YSun_WYin_2021,JYang_KJi_YLiang_2021}.